 - Use toilets at Whangapoua before visiting

 - Protect Kauri, keep to the track

 - Please carry out all your food and drink packaging, and pick up any rubbish

 This stunning arc of golden sand fringed by Pohutukawa and native forest, is deserted for most of the year.
-New Chum beach embodies 'The Coromandel good for your soul.'
+Wainuiototo embodies 'The Coromandel good for your soul.'
 This protected place means no buildings, no roads, no infrastructure or camping - it is a jewel in New Zealand's coastal crown.

 Whangapoua is the gateway to New Chum beach and is equally as beautiful despite the coastal village lining the beach with kiwi baches.
 Whangapoua is the half way point on a Coromandel road trip - taking the same time to travel via the Thames Coast or Pacific Coast.
 Once you reach Whangapoua;

 - Head to the car park at the William Mangakahia Lagoon Reserve, north end of the beach